NetworkBlockDevice/nbd/README.md

         postrun = rm -f %s
     [otherexport]
         exportname = /export/nbd/experiment
-        # The other options are all optional, except this one in case
+        # The other options are all optional
-        # the oldstyle option is used in [generic]:
-        # port = 12346

 The configuration file is parsed with GLib's GKeyFile, which parses key files as they are specified in the Freedesktop.org Desktop Entry